Superstring Perturbation Theory Revisited: The Propagator

 where the trace is taken in the $\beta\gamma$ Fock space with $\q=0$ (we denote the Fock vacuum in this Fock space as $|0\rangle$).
 This claim may seem to present a paradox: for $\q=0$, $L_0$ is not bounded below, so how can the trace converge?
 In fact, $L_0$ is unbounded below for $\q=0$ because the oscillator $\gamma_{1/2}$ lowers $L_0$ by $1/2$.
 But this causes no problem in the trace $\Tr\,\O q^{L_0}$, since the potentially dangerous states $\gamma_{1/2}^p|0\rangle$ with $p>0$ (and any other states constructed with the negative energy creation operator $\gamma_{1/2}$) are annihilated by $\O=\delta(\beta_{-1/2})\delta(\gamma_{1/2})$, because of the second factor.
 Such an apparently ``lucky'' rescue occurs in any sensible $\beta\gamma$ path integral that receives contributions from NS or R states whose picture number is such that $L_0$ is unbounded below.

 So it is not true in general that in an arbitrary sensible $\beta\gamma$ path integral, the $\beta\gamma$ propagator in the NS sector only propagates states of picture number $-1$.
-But this is true in the context of superstring perturbation theory; see section \ref{pnpco}.
+But this is true in the context of superstring perturbation theory.
+See section \ref{pnpco} for further discussion.